1973 World Snooker Championship: Final

 The final was played as a best-of-75 frames contest from 24 to 28 April.
 Reardon lost the first session of the final against Charlton 0–7.
-Reardon started the second session by winning the eighth frame with a break of 84, and took the next three frames as well.
-Having won five of the eight-second-session frames, Reardon added five of the seven third-session frames.
-The pair were level at 12–12 and 13–13, but after the fourth session Reardon led 17–13, and was 27–25 up after seven sessions.
-At the start of the eighth session, Reardon was affected by the bright lighting that had been installed for the purposes of television coverage, and Charlton won three frames.
-Reardon complained about the lighting, and two large lights focused on the audience were turned off.
-From 27–28, Reardon won four of the next five frames in the session, and went on to claim victory at 38–32.
+He won the first frame of the second session with a break of 84, and also took the next three frames, to trail 4–7.
+Having won five of the eight frames in the second session, for 5–10, Reardon added five of the seven frames in the third session, to close the gap at 10–12.
+The pair were level at 12–12 and 13–13, and Reardon led 17–13 after the fourth session, before going ahead 27–25 after seven sessions of play.
+At the start of the eighth session, Reardon was affected by the bright lighting that had been installed for the purposes of television coverage, and he lost the first three frames.
+He complained about the lighting, and two large lights that were focused on the audience were switched off.
+From 27–28 behind, Reardon won four of the next five frames in the session, and sustained the momentum for an eventual 38–32 victory.

 For the first time, some frames of the final were televised by the BBC.
 According to snooker historian Clive Everton, "Charlton's dogged consistency proved no match for Reardon's flair and wider range of shots."
 It was Reardon's second world snooker championship win, after his first in 1970.
-He went on to win a further four titles, the last of them in 1978.
+He went on to win a further four world titles, the last of them in 1978.